 Please note that you may take CST 408 in your final two years before graduation, after completing at least 89 units toward your degree.
 However, you must apply to and receive prior approval from our Communication Studies faculty members, and we reserve the right to deny approval based on our assessment of your preparation and competence.
 You may apply up to 3 units of it toward your major requirements.

-You may not pursue the Professional Communication Certificate, or the Communication Studies Minor in conjunction with this degree.
+You may not pursue the Communication Studies Minor in conjunction with this degree.

 Foreign Language Requirement